-Whether it’s a voluntary lifestyle decision, or a matter of life and death, gluten-free foods are more popular than ever before and stores are carrying a wide array of foods to offer these consumers.
+Whether because of a voluntary lifestyle decision or a serious health matter, eating gluten free is more popular than ever before, and stores are carrying a wide array of foods to offer these consumers.

-There’s pancake mixes, flour mixes, cookies and cakes… noodles, bars, breads and pretzels… and they’re all made with starches and gums and other gluten-free ingredients that have been deemed safe.
-But what if it didn’t have to so complicated?
+There’s pancake mixes, flour mixes, cookies and cakes… noodles, bars, breads, and pretzels… and they’re all made with starches, gums, and other gluten-free ingredients that have been deemed safe.
+But what if it didn’t have to be so complicated?

-The wheat on stores shelves today is NOT the same wheat that we once consumed long ago.
+However, the wheat on store shelves today is NOT the same wheat that people consumed long ago.

-Like many other foods, wheat has been optimized for the benefit of the farmers, creating bigger yields and disease resistant crops.
-However, the changes that benefit the farmers could also be to blame for the recent rise of gluten-free sensitivities, intolerance and celiac disease. (source)
+Like many other foods, wheat has been optimized for the benefit of the farmers, creating bigger yields and disease-resistant crops.
+The changes that benefit the farmers could also be to blame for the modern rise of gluten sensitivities, intolerance, and celiac disease. (source)